 "It flows," shouted Malick, "with currents and eddies, cataracts and pools.
 No one's ever been able to trace its route, no one.
 Like Ware, it is obscured by its own existence."
 Malick grinned suddenly and spread his arms wide.
 "This is my work, this river."

 A puzzled Sethe shook her head.
 "No. The 'Riddle of Ourselves', that's your work.
-That's always been your work.
-Not this."
+That's always been your work, not this."

 Malick set Jehm down and with a gesture prodded her not to move.
 He gathered a handful of dust and poured it into Sethe's hand.
 "Like water," he said, "and as needful.
 This is the 'Riddle of Ourselves'."